lgbouma/cbp/README.md

 # install

-Get a working version of anaconda.
-Then:
+Get a working version of anaconda (e.g., `module load anaconda3` when on PICSciE clusters).
+Once anaconda is on your path:
 ```bash
 conda env create -f environment.yml
 ```